aksharjoshi27/MIDP/Readme-shell.md

 	![Create new streaming dataset.](media/power-bi-7.png)

-12. **Copy** the push url of dataset ‘ADX Miami and San’ and place it in a notepad for later use.
+12. **Copy** the push url of dataset ‘ADX Miami and San’ and **paste** it in a notepad for later use.

 	![Provide the Push Url.](media/power-bi-8.png)

-13. Similarly add one more dataset, "CCO Realtime", copy the push url and place it in a notepad.
+13. Similarly add one more dataset, "CCO Realtime", copy the push url and **paste** it in a notepad.

 	| Field Name                        	| Type     |
 	|---------------------------------------|----------|